plexefinance/PlexePublicAPI/README.md

 ## Authentication

-There are two types of users, Customer and Partner.
+There are two types of users, customer and partner.

-A Customer is the primary applicant on an Application.
-The scope of their functionaility is mostly for the managment of the application and loan.
+A customer is the primary applicant on an application.
+The scope of their functionality is mostly for the management of the application and loan.

-A Partner is a user that is assigned to an Application.
-They have some visibility over the Application details, but mostly to monitor the status of an Application as it progresses throught the application process.
+A partner is a user that is assigned to an application.
+They have some visibility over the Application details, but mostly to monitor the status of an application as it progresses throughout the application process.

 To use the Authentication api, you will be required to login, supplying a username and password.
 This will return a Bearer token.